dart-lang/pana/test/goldens/end2end/angular_components-0.10.0.json_report.md

 To reproduce run `dart analyze lib/src/model/selection/noop_selection_model_impl.dart`
 </details>

-## 0/30 Package is a good, trustworthy dependency
+## 10/30 Package is a good, trustworthy dependency

-### [x] 0/10 points: All of the package dependencies are supported in the latest version
+### [*] 10/10 points: All of the package dependencies are supported in the latest version

 <details>
 <summary>